 Set the probe in the thickest areas for an accurate reading, and set the alarm on your thermometer to notify you when the meat reaches wrapping temperatures and when it is done.
 Below are images of my thermometer app, I use a MeatStick.

-You can also try our “Easy Brisket” recipe with step by steps instructions.
+You can also try our “Easy Brisket” recipe with step-by-step instructions.

 How do I know when my brisket is done?